 The Prosthetics and Orthotics Student Organization (POSO) serves to provide graduate students an opportunity to enhance the field of prosthetics and orthotics through advocacy, service, research, development, legislation, leadership, and unity.
 We aim to share thoughts and research, develop teams, organize events and establish policy.
 Our goal is to maintain a network of former, current and future MSPO students as well as interdisciplinary students interested in the progress of the field.
 We invite all those willing to contribute to join us in making the University of Pittsburgh the premier center for Orthotics and Prosthetics.
 If you have questions or are interested in joining, please contact firstname.lastname@example.org.

-Rehabilitation Counseling Student Organization (RCSO)
+Pittsburgh Counseling Student Organization (PCSO)

 University of Pittsburgh Student Occupational Therapy Association